Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 When we correlate these numbers with the statistics on road accidents that occurred in the U.K. we find that there were 153,158 casualties of all severities in reported road traffic accidents in 2019 which 25,945 resulted in serious injury and 1,752 resulted in death.
 You can see these numbers at their source in this government annual report.

-Making a claim for compensation following an accident whilst you are riding in a taxi or minicab is a complicated process.
+Making taxi accident claims following an accident whilst you are riding in a taxi or minicab is a complicated process.
 Discerning just who is to blame for the accident (and who to make a claim against) can take some time.
 As can the actual claim itself.
 In most cases, this can mean that the victim will need to pay ongoing legal fees until their claim is completed.
 And if unsuccessful, they will be out of pocket to the value of these legal fees.

 We offer an alternative option.
 We can arrange a Conditional Fee Agreement, or what is more commonly known as a No Win No Fee agreement.
 This means you don’t pay a thing until our claim is complete, and only pay if your claim was successful.
 The maximum we can legally charge once you receive your compensation payout is 25% of the amount you were awarded.

-In most cases following an accident that occurs in a taxi or minicab, it will be the actual victim who will make the compensation claim.
+In most cases following an accident that occurs in a taxi or minicab, it will be the actual victim who will make the taxi accident claims.
 However, in some cases, such as where the victim is unable to make their own claim (due to ill health) or in extreme cases was killed as a result of the accident, there may be other parties who can be sued for compensation.

 The situation here is quite complex.
-Uber (and other ride sharing providers) do not see itself as a taxi/minicab firm.
-It is a tech company that operates as a bridge between drivers and passengers.
+Uber (and other ride-sharing providers) do not see itself as a taxi/minicab firm.
+It is a tech company that operates as a bridge between the driver and the passenger in a taxi.
 Uber sees its drivers as individual private contractors.
 And whilst Uber does require that its drivers maintain a proper level of insurance, it does not check on the condition of the vehicle, and it does not monitor the conduct of its drivers.

-There are three main sets of circumstances that can lead to a person having the right to claim compensation following an accident whilst riding in a taxi or minicab.
+There are three main sets of circumstances that can lead to a person having the right to make taxi accident claims following an accident whilst riding in a taxi or minicab.
 These are driver negligence, negligence on the part of the operating company, and accidents caused by a third party.

 In this category, we are talking about all of the reasons an injury can occur due to a person riding in a taxi or minicab being involved in an accident caused by the driver of the vehicle.
 This could include situations such as: